La Pieve di Sant’Abbondio alla Motta

 - E_UNESCO_HERITAGE

-The church was therefore built in the second half of the 12th century, as a parish church for the community living in the village adjacent to the castle of the counts of San Bonifacio.
+The church was therefore built in the second half of the 12th century as a parish church for the community living in the village adjacent to the castle of the counts of San Bonifacio.
 It has a single nave with external dimensions of 16.4 meters in length and 8.9 in width.
-The large apse with a diameter of 6.3 meters is inserted into the east wall.
-The trussed roof was rebuilt in 1900.
-Something remains in the current church from the 12th century construction.
-Some characteristics of the wall structure of Sant'Abbondio that have been preserved are specific to the 12th century and there are also other clues that indicate that the current church is largely the same building constructed then.
+On the east wall is a large apse with a diameter of 6.3 meters.
+The truss roof was rebuilt in 1900.
+Some elements of the present-day church remain from the construction of the 12th century.
+Some features of the masonry structure of Sant’Abbondio that have been preserved are typical of the 12th century, and there are also other indications that suggest that the current church is largely the same building constructed then.

-The part of the masonry preserved on the north and west facades is made of horizontal courses of irregular thickness of bricks, interspersed with rows of squared blocks of limestone with the typical workmanship of the 12th century, as in the nearby churches of Villanova, Belfiore and Scardevara.
-This polychrome masonry characterizes the most important churches in Verona, built in a period ranging from 1120 to 1200, such as the Cathedral, San Zeno, SS.
-Trinità and S. Stefano.
-The south side of the church, difficult to see because it overlooks the adjacent courtyard of Palazzo Scudellari, is perhaps the most interesting because it has been preserved as it was.
-The façade originally had to repeat well-tested patterns of a “hut” façade, as in S. Stefano and SS.
-Trinità in Verona, with a hanging porch, a mullioned window instead of a rose window, and flying arches.
+The preserved masonry on the north and west facades is composed of horizontally laid courses of irregularly sized bricks, interspersed with rows of squared blocks of limestone, with the typical workmanship of the 12th century.
+This polychrome masonry characterizes the most significant churches in Verona, built during a period from 1120 to 1200, such as the Cathedral, San Zeno, SS.
+Trinità, and S. Stefano.
+The south side of the church, hardly visible as it faces the adjacent courtyard of Palazzo Scudellari, is perhaps the most interesting because it has been preserved as it was.
+The facade originally had to repeat well-tested patterns of a “gable” façade, as seen in S. Stefano and SS.
+Trinità in Verona, with a hanging porch, a bifora instead of a rose window, and trailing arches.

 When to visit